 - 1.8.1.
-All heats are 5 minutes in duration.
+Standard heats are 5 minutes in duration.
 Estimated time and scores might appear on the screens near the playing field.
 The remaining time until the end of a heat is controlled by the head referee. - 1.8.2.
 When the heat time is over, all parts of the robots must stop moving.
 GPs will be considered only when they stop moving, even if that occurs after the heat time is over. - 1.8.3.
 All the points generated by a team due to the motion of their robots after the heat ends will be cancelled. - 1.8.4.
 Following the end of the heat signal, team members are not allowed to enter the field, touch any robot, or touch the GPs before they are cleared to do so by the head referee.
 It is essential that the configuration of the GPs, at the end of the heat, remains intact for scoring purposes.
-Teams must give back the GPs on board of their robot before leaving the playing field.
+Teams must give back the GPs on board of their robot before leaving the playing field. - 1.8.5.
+If a team has no opponent and the game stalls, the referee will offer the pilots to end the heat prematurely.
+The referee signals the end of the heat if the pilots decision is unanimous.